 The magazine then tries to offer what it believes is a plausible reason to bolster its made-up premise.
 The publication writes, “The difference may stem from Jen’s history as a proven commodity on the megahit ‘Friends,’ even though Reese is a bigger movie star and an Oscar winner.”
 In an effort to cover its fib, the outlet adds that the women will “iron out their paycheck dispute.”

 Gossip Cop looked into the story, and virtually none of it is accurate.
 Aniston and Witherspoon are receiving the exact same salary.
 They are not fighting for equal pay.
 A source connected to the project assures us there is “parity between the two.”
+Additionally, both their reps scoffed at the report.

 The tabloid either has a really bad source who duped them or the publication went out of its way to concoct this untrue story.
 Virtually every article written in early November about Apple TV buying the Aniston and Witherspoon morning show series made a point of noting that both women were starring in the drama and were serving at its executive producers.
 A few outlets even spelled out that through their production companies both Witherspoon and Aniston would have “ownership” of the series, along with its creator Michael Ellenberg.

 And even though the tabloid contends it has an “insider,” that individual (if he or she exists) may be a Hollywood outsider who doesn’t understand how deals are made.
-Gossip Cop is told the project was “packaged” by the mega-talent agency CAA, of with both Witherspoon and Aniston are clients.
+Gossip Cop is told the project was “packaged” by the mega-talent agency CAA, of which both Witherspoon and Aniston are clients.
 Contrary to the magazine’s claim, Witherspoon, whose husband Jim Toth is a powerful agent at CAA, was not “in the dark” about the show’s negotiations.

-OK!, which has published phony cover stories about Aniston being pregnant, seems to also have a thing for manufacturing untrue reports about Witherspoon fighting with co-stars.
+OK!, which has published numerous phony cover stories about Aniston being pregnant, also seems to have a thing for manufacturing untrue reports about Witherspoon fighting with co-stars.
 A little more than two months ago, Gossip Cop busted the outlet for a couple of articles that falsely asserted Witherspoon was feuding with her “Big Little Lies” co-star Nicole Kidman.
 Those claims were proven wrong, and the latest article that alleges Aniston and Witherspoon are fighting over “equal pay” is equally untrue.